ballerina-platform/ballerina-dev-website/swan-lake/learn/structuring-ballerina-code/structuring-ballerina-code.md

 ## Organizing Your Code

-There are two ways to write you code in a Ballerina program:
+There are two ways to write your code in a Ballerina program:

 1. In a single Ballerina source file (with the .bal extension)
 2. In a Ballerina package